alghimo/intro-to-dataframes/README.md

 ### Mac & Windows:
 - *WINDOWS ONLY*: MAKE SURE you have virtualization enabled (instructions included on the docker setup).
 You might have to enable it on the BIOS.
 - Install [Docker ToolBox](https://www.docker.com/products/docker-toolbox)
-- Assign at least 4GB of memory to the VM, and if possible, increase the number of cores as well.
+- Launch Docker Quick Start Terminal (in order for the "default" machine to show up in VirtualBox)
 - Enable forwarding of ports 4040 and 9995 from the VM to your local host.
 To access the VM settings:
     - Open VirtualBox
+    - Shut Down the "default" machine
     - Click on the docker vm (usually, it's "default") and click "Settings"
-        - On the "System" menu, you can increase the RAM and the amount of cpus used by the VM.
+        - On the "System" menu, you can increase the RAM (at least 4Gb) and the amount of cpus used by the VM.
         - On the "Network" menu, click "Advanced" and then click "Port Forwarding".
 Add an entry like this (the name isn't really important..)
             - Name: p9995
             - Protocol: TCP